-ACQUISI TION OF A AN IN DUSTRIAL EURO EXPRESSION HPC SUPERCO NCE (CFEI 202 OMPL ITER 1 for AI OR (OTHER Expected project EuroHPC JU (contribution per The EuroHPC contribution towards an inc of u o to EUR 45.6 million acquisition of one EuroHPC JU industrial supercomputers.
-The Consortium of private partners would contribute 65% of the procurement which is the equivalent of EUR 84.8 million Indicative budget The total indicative budget for one EuroHPC JU industrial supercomputers is up to EUR 130.4 million.
-Type of Action Call for expression of interest Eligibility conditions The eligibility conditions are those established in the EuroHPC JU Council Regulation (EU) 2021/1173, and in particular Article 13 of this Regulation.
+Expected EuroHPC JU contribution per project The EuroHPC JU estimates that an EU contribution of up to EUR 45.6 Million towards an industrial HPC would allow for the acquisition of one EuroHPC JU industrial supercomputers.
+The Consortium of private partners would contribute 65% of the procurement which is the equivalent of EUR 84.8 Million Indicative budget The total indicative budget for one EuroHPC JU industrial supercomputers is up to EUR 130.4 Million.
+[3] Type of Action Call for expression of interest Eligibility conditions The eligibility conditions are those established in the EuroHPC JU Council Regulation (EU) 2021/1173, and in particular Article 13 of this Regulation.
 Article 12.6 of the Digital Europe Programme will apply, whereby in order to achieve the expected outcomes, and safeguard the Union's strategic assets, interests, autonomy, or security, participation is limited to legal entities established in Member States and in the following Associated Countries to Horizon Europe: Iceland, Norway.
 Proposals including entities established in countries outside this scope specified in the topic/call/action will be ineligible.